-Child neglect is threatened or actual harm to a child's health or welfare, caused by a parent or legal guardian.
-It refers to the negligence involved in not providing basic needs to a child that the state has determined are necessary for a child's health and welfare.
+Child neglect is defined as either threatened or actual harm to a child's health or welfare, caused by a parent or legal guardian.
+It refers to the negligence involved in not providing the basic needs that the state has determined are necessary for a child's health and welfare.
 It tends to present as an ongoing pattern of inadequate care.

 Some examples include failure to provide clothing, food, shelter, or adequate medical care.
-Another example is placing a child's welfare or health at unreasonable risk when the parent or guardian has knowledge of it and is able to intervene.
+Another example is placing a child's welfare or health at unreasonable risk when the parent or guardian knows about the risks and is able to intervene, but doesn't.
 There are several types of neglect, which we have outlined below in order to provide you with a rough overview of what each one includes.

 Physical neglect refers to a type of maltreatment directly linked to providing for a child's physical needs.
 Inadequate food, shelter, clothing and supervision can all amount to physical neglect.
 Signs of physical neglect in children often include regular hunger, ill-fitting or seasonally inappropriate clothing, and poor personal hygiene.
 This could also present as the stress and fear associated with regular exposure to extremely violent environments.
 Read more here.

 Emotional neglect is when a parent of caregiver denies a child the emotional security and support that they need.
 Emotional neglect includes not providing the affection, attention, or other forms of emotional support required for a healthy parent-child relationship.
 In a situation where a child is emotionally neglected, they often struggle to form other healthy relationships, and can have difficulty expressing their thoughts and feelings to another person.
 Read more here.